aramisgithub/questpresentation/document.md

 - Mulan

-    - Implied that Mulan's journey will be soft and easy
+    - Implied that Mulan's journey will be \alert{soft} and \alert{easy}

+    - Only \alert{vague} "montage-y" tests, allies, enemies in the form of
+      \alert{training}

 - Odyssey

-    - Odysseus's journey has real life-or-death scenarios, and maybe a sad ending
+    - Journey has \alert{real} life-or-death scenarios, and is more
+      \alert{serious} than Mulan

-# Approach to the innermost cave
+# approach to the innermost cave

 ## Mulan

-- Army goes to a village the Huns decimated after being tricked by Mushu into going to war
+- Army goes to a \alert{village} the Huns decimated after being \alert{tricked}
+  by Mushu into going to war

 ## Odyssey

-- Odysseus nearly makes it home
+- Odysseus \alert{nearly} makes it home

-- His crew opens a bag that had been given to Odysseus by Aeolus, god of the winds
+- His crew \alert{opens} a \alert{bag} that had been given to Odysseus by Aeolus, god of the winds

-- When the bag is opened, it releases a wind that blows them far away from Ithaca
+- When the bag is opened, it releases a \alert{wind} that blows them far
+  \alert{away} from Ithaca

 ## Comparison

 - Mulan

-    - The Approach is much more subdued in Mulan, and feels "set" and "official"
+    - The Approach is much more \alert{subdued} in Mulan, and feels "set" and "official"

 - Odyssey

-    - Approach in the Odyssey more spontaneous, integrating surprise
+    - Approach in the Odyssey more \alert{spontaneous}, integrating surprise

-    - It is more dangerous, setting the tone for the Supreme Ordeal
+    - It is more \alert{dangerous}, setting the tone for the Supreme Ordeal

-# Supreme ordeal
+# supreme ordeal

 ## Mulan

-- Army is ambushed by the Huns who are hiding behind the summit of the mountain
+- Army is \alert{ambushed} by the Huns who are hiding behind the summit of the mountain

 - All hope is lost

-- Mulan saves everyone by firing a rocket into an overhang of snow, causing an avalanche
+- Mulan \alert{saves} everyone by firing a \alert{rocket} into an overhang of snow, causing an avalanche

-- She kills almost everyone, but some of the army survive (hmm...
-I wonder why only the main characters survive..)
+- She \alert{kills} almost \alert{everyone}, but some of the army survive

-- Mulan was wounded, and after being undressed to tend to her wound, the rest of the army realises she is female
+- The rest of the army \alert{realises} that Mulan is \alert{female} after undressing her to tend to a wound she had sustained

 ## Odyssey

-- Odysseus is sent to the underworld seeking information to guide him home
+- Odysseus is sent to the \alert{underworld} seeking \alert{information} to
+  \alert{guide} him home

-- This quest brings him to the verge of death
+- This quest brings him to the \alert{verge} of \alert{death}

 ## Comparison

 - Mulan

-    - Mulan sustains little damage
+    - Sustains \alert{little} damage

 - Odyssey

-    - Odysseus sustains comparatively _huge_ personal damage
+    - Sustains comparatively \alert{huge} personal damage

-- In general much more extreme storyline in the Odyssey
+- In general much more \alert{extreme} storyline in the Odyssey

-# Reward
+# reward

 ## Mulan

-- Instead of the reward going to the hero, it goes to the others in the army after they realise Mulan is female
+- Instead of the \alert{reward} going to the hero, it goes to the
+  \alert{others} in the army after they realise Mulan is female

-- The reward consists of beating the Huns and not perishing
+- The reward consists of \alert{beating} the Huns and \alert{not perishing}

-- Mulan is left to perish in the snow with Mushu, the cricket and her horse
+- Mulan is \alert{left to die} in the snow with Mushu, the cricket and her horse

 ## Odyssey